 - Meets the patient’s goals and needs and provides quality care by assessing and interpreting evaluations and test results and determining occupational therapy treatment plans in consultation with physicians or by prescription.

 - Helps patient develop or regain physical or mental functioning or adjust to disabilities.

 - Implements programs involving manual arts and crafts, practice in functional, pre-vocational, vocational and homemaking skills and fosters activities of daily living.

 - Promotes maximum independence by selecting and constructing therapies according to individual’s physical capacity, intelligence level, and interest.

-- Completes discharge planning by consulting with physicians, nurses, social workers, and other health care workers; and contributing to patient care conferences.
+- Completes discharge planning by consulting with physicians, nurses, social workers, and other health care workers.

 - Documents patient care services by charting in patient and department records.

 - Maintains patient confidence and protects hospital operations by keeping information confidential.

 - Maintains safe and clean working environment by complying with procedures, rules, and regulations.